VibeCoderOSS/VibeCoder/README.md

 LLM:

-Use **at least a 20b model**.
-Everything below that will probably fail to adhere to the system prompt.
+Preferably use **at least a 20b model**.
+Models below that will sometimes fail to adhere to the system prompt.
-I am working on making the parser more robust, so that smaller models, which don't adhere to the system prompt in detail will still work.
+The newest version kind of works with Qwen3 4b Thinking 2507 but your success rate may vary a bit.
 If you want to play with smaller models, set the temperature lower in the settings!

 The Qwen models generally seem to work nicely!
 So I'd advice to use Qwen 3 30b MoE (Coder/ VL/ Thinker/ Instruct).